What to expect now that sports betting is legal in North Carolina

 “This is what happens in a regulated sports betting market,” he said.

-Lawmakers have continuously noted that they want a proper launch and proper system for sports betting in North Carolina.
+Lawmakers have continuously noted that they want a proper launch and proper system for sports betting in N.C.

 For the businesses who want to take part, though–they’re chomping at the bit.